jaanga/terrain-srtm30-plus/srtm-viewer/readme.md

 ## Features
 * Reads the binary data in an HGT or SRTM file and displays it as a colored image
 * Converts 'big endian' data to 'little endian' data
-* Displays HGT files in ['Data-Samples folder']( https://github.com/jaanga/terrain-plus/tree/gh-pages/data-samples/ )
+* Displays SRTM files in ['Data-Samples folder']( https://github.com/jaanga/terrain-plus/tree/gh-pages/data-samples/ )
 	* Samples include 30 Second data from Scripps Institute/UCSD, 3 Second data from de Ferranti and 1 Second data from the USGS
 * Elevation, X & Y, RGB, minimum and maximum elevations and other data are displayed as you move your cursor over the image
 	* Verifies that data goes from file to image to data correctly